blazerygy/testrm/README.md

 -n: denotes the number of worker nodes to be launched.
 -s: denotes the number of parameter server nodes to be launched.
 -i: denotes the network interface to be used
---launcher: denotes the mode of communication, here you can use ¡°ssh¡± mode
+--launcher: denotes the mode of communication, here you can use "ssh" mode
 -H: denotes the hosts file to be used
 --data-dir: denotes the location of the datasets
 --batch-size: denotes the batch size of training data to be used